HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 This process will take a few minutes.
 If necessary, the script will provide you with instructions for adding the resulting binaries location to your environment's `PATH`[^default-path].
 Do this now.

 Build HandBrake.
+To build the command line interface only, disable the graphical interface by appending `--disable-xcode`.

     ./configure --launch-jobs=$(sysctl -n hw.ncpu) --launch

-When complete, you will find `HandBrake.app` and `HandBrakeCLI` in the `build/xroot` directory.
+When complete, you will find `HandBrakeCLI` in the `build/xroot` directory.
+If the graphical interface is enabled, you will also find `HandBrake.app` in this directory.

+Install HandBrake (optional).

+    cd build && sudo make install

 [^default-path]: `/usr/local/bin` is included in the system's `PATH` by default.
 It is not necessary to add it to your environment's `PATH` when installing the additional dependencies to `/usr/local`.